NicoleRauch/BusinessWebsite/jekyll/_posts/2015-12-20-lightweight-stubbing-of-ajax-requests-in-javascript.md

 Of course, this is a strong indicator that we should provide a better separation of concerns here, but for the sake of this post I'll leave you to it.

 So far, so well; we have tested all modules in isolation, but where are our integration tests?
-Here they come!
+Let's have a look at them.

 Firstly, we need to set up the Sinon FakeServer.
 This is a bit tricky because it does not play well with jsdom if we don't force it to.
-This is done in the beforeEach: <code>sinon.xhr.supportsCORS = true;</code> makes the FakeServer handle XHR correctly even when run in a jsdom environment.
+This forcing is done in the beforeEach: <code>sinon.xhr.supportsCORS = true;</code> makes the FakeServer handle XHR correctly even when run in a jsdom environment.
 After we've mastered this, we can create the fake server and make it available in the global XMLHttpRequest.

 In the tests, we can now stub as many AJAX calls as we need, using the server's respondWith() function.
 If we are not sure which requests we actually get, we can print them to the console with the line <pre>this.server.respondWith(response => { console.log(response.url); });</pre> (of course we can print as much information about the request as we like).